Daniel-KM/Omeka-S-module-SearchSolr/README.md

 TODO
 ----

-- Create an automatic mode from the resource templates or from Dublin Core.
+- [ ] Create an automatic mode from the resource templates or from Dublin Core.
-- Create automatically multiple index by property (text, string, lower, latin).
+- [ ] Create automatically multiple index by property (text, string, lower, latin).
+- [ ] Use the search engine directly without search api.
+- [ ] Check lazy loading and use serialized php as response format for [performance](https://solarium.readthedocs.io/en/stable/solarium-concepts/).
+- [ ] Speed up indexation (in module Search too) via direct sql?
+BulkExport?
+- [ ] Replace class Schema and Field with solarium ones.

 Solr install <a id="solr-install"></a>